Sagar-Pandey08/Satellite-Assisted-Agricultural-Runoff-Detection-Using-Machine-Learning-/README.md

-# Heading 1
-Satellite-Assisted Agricultural Runoff Detection Using Machine Learning
+# Satellite-Assisted Agricultural Runoff Detection Using Machine Learning

-## Heading 2
-Project Overview
+## Project Overview

 Agricultural runoff — the flow of excess fertilizers, pesticides, and sediments from farmlands — is one of the leading causes of water pollution and soil degradation.
 This project leverages satellite remote sensing, GIS-based data preprocessing, and machine learning to detect and analyze runoff zones in agricultural regions.
 By using multi-spectral satellite bands and land cover classification models, the project identifies areas with high runoff risk based on vegetation, soil, and water reflectance patterns.

-## Heading 2
-Objectives
+## Objectives

 🌍 Detect agricultural runoff zones using multi-spectral satellite imagery.